 Make Sure the Software Is Updated

-Perhaps your internet speeds are fast enough to support Disney Plus but the content is still buffering.
+Perhaps your internet speeds are fast enough to support Disney Plus, but the content is still buffering.
 The next common culprit is outdated software.
-App developers often release updates to fix bugs and glitches as well as implement new security protocols.
+App developers often release updates to fix bugs and glitches and implement new security protocols.
 Whether your device is running outdated software or the Disney Plus app is outdated, buffering might be a side effect.

 To start, make sure you’re using the latest version of the Disney Plus app for Android or iOS devices.
 Just tap the link while on your device and select Update if the option appears.
 If you see Open rather than update, the app is already running the latest version.

-After the app has updated try watching Disney Plus again.
-If the buffering continues, move on to checking your streaming device for a software update.
+After the app has updated, try watching Disney Plus again.
+If the buffering continues, check your streaming device for a software update.

-The instructions to update your device’s software varies, but your will find the Software option in the Settings of nearly every Disney Plus compatible device.
+The instructions to update your device’s software varies, but you will find the Software option in the Settings of nearly every Disney Plus compatible device.

 Check the Hardware